LucHermitte/lh-tags/README.md

  * and tag selection is simplified (the support for overloads (when _overloading_ is supported) is more ergonomic than what `:tselect` permits)

-plus a feature aimed at plugin developpers:
+It also provide a feature aimed at plugin developpers:
- * an API to request information on the current file -- local variables, information on an enumeration, function boudaries... -- that is not necesserally stored in the current tag database.
+ * an [API](doc/API.md) to request information on the current file -- local variables, information on an enumeration, function boundaries...
+In other Words, the API gives on-the-fly access to information that is not necesserally stored in the current tag database.

 ## Features